Minnesota Star Tribune: Cowles era

-In 1935, the Cowles family of Des Moines, Iowa, purchased the Star.
+In 1935, the Cowles family of Des Moines, Iowa purchased the Star.
 The family patriarch, Gardner Cowles Sr., had purchased The Des Moines Register and the Des Moines Tribune during the first decade of the century and managed them successfully.
-Gardner's son, John Cowles Sr. (1898–1983), moved to Minneapolis to manage the Star.
-Under him it had the city's highest circulation, pressuring Minneapolis's other newspapers.
-In 1939 the Cowles family purchased the Minneapolis Evening Journal, merging the two newspapers into the Star-Journal.
-Tribune publisher Fred Murphy died in 1940; the following year the Cowles family bought the Tribune and merged it with their company, giving it ownership of the city's major newspapers.
+Gardner's son, John Cowles Sr., moved to Minneapolis to manage the Star.
+Under him, it had the city's highest circulation, pressuring Minneapolis's other newspapers.
+In 1939, the Cowles family purchased the Minneapolis Evening Journal, merging the two newspapers into the Star-Journal.
+Tribune publisher Fred Murphy died in 1940; the next year, the Cowles family bought the Tribune and merged it with their company, giving it ownership of the city's major newspapers.
 The Tribune became the city's morning newspaper, the Star-Journal (renamed the Star in 1947) was the evening newspaper, and they published a joint Sunday edition.
-A separate evening newspaper (the Times) was spun off, and continued to be published separately until 1948.
+A separate evening newspaper (the Times) was spun off and published separately until 1948.

 In 1944, John Cowles Sr. hired Wisconsin native and former Tulsa Tribune editor William P. Steven as managing editor of the two newspapers; Steven became vice president and executive editor in 1954.
 During his tenure in Minneapolis, he was president of the Associated Press Managing Editors Association in 1949 and first chairman of the organization's Continuing Study Committee.
-By August 1960 John Cowles Jr. was vice president and associate editor of the two papers, and it was soon apparent that he disapproved of Steven's hard-nosed approach to journalism.
+By August 1960, John Cowles Jr. was vice president and associate editor of the two papers, and it was soon apparent that he disapproved of Steven's hard-nosed approach to journalism.
 When Steven chafed under the younger Cowles's management, he was fired.

-After Steven's ouster, John Cowles Jr. was editor of the two newspapers; he became president in 1968 and editorial chairman the following year.
+After Steven's ouster, Cowles Jr. was editor of the two newspapers; he became president in 1968 and editorial chairman the following year.
 He had a progressive political viewpoint, publishing editorials supporting the civil rights movement and liberal causes.

-In 1982 the afternoon Star was discontinued due to dwindling circulation, a trend common for afternoon newspapers.
-The two papers were merged into a single morning paper, the Minneapolis Star and Tribune.
+In 1982, the afternoon Star was discontinued due to dwindling circulation, a trend common for afternoon newspapers.
+The two papers merged into a single morning paper, the Minneapolis Star and Tribune.
 Cowles Jr. fired publisher Donald R. Dwight.
 His handling of Dwight's termination led to his removal as editor in 1983, although his family retained a controlling financial interest in the newspaper.

 In 1983, the Star and Tribune challenged a Minnesota tax on paper and ink before the Supreme Court of the United States.
 In Minneapolis Star Tribune Co. v.
-Commissioner, the court found that the tax (which targeted specific newspapers) was a violation of the First Amendment.
-In 1987 the newspaper's name was simplified to Star Tribune, and the slogan "Newspaper of the Twin Cities" was added.
+Commissioner, the court found that the tax (which targeted specific newspapers) violated the First Amendment.
+In 1987, the newspaper's name was simplified to Star Tribune, and the slogan "Newspaper of the Twin Cities" was added.